 There are several layers in any ethical discussion of photographs.
 I am researching new ways to address these issues, with global relevance.
 This includes research into current best practice.
 There is a need is to have a framework which is accessible and useable both in situ (as the photograph is taken) and after that fact (as it is edited and used).

-My start point for development is a ten point framework that I am researching, and I will use my own Cambodian project to illustrate.
+My start point for development is a twelve point framework that I am researching, and I will use my own Cambodian project to illustrate.

 - THE PHOTOGRAPH ITSELF (Technical – Composition.
 Think Szarkowski et al.)